ark-lang/ark/README.md

 ## Disclaimer?
 Alloy is a somewhat experimental language, this means it can and probably will change at any point, be it a small change, or a complete re-write.
 This means we cannot promise any backwards compatibility.

-## Trello
-We have a [Trello](https://trello.com/b/CEIhYFlr/alloy-lang), which is used by the core developers of Alloy, but you can check it out to see what we're working on, fixing, or doing currently.
-Note that this doesn't replace the Issue Tracker, we just use it as we prefer the layout.

 ## Status
 Alloy is still constantly being worked on.
 At the moment it compiles, however some aspects of the language are unimplemented or broken.